Climate of Little Rock, Arkansas

+Precipitation

 The Little Rock area has nearly 50 in of precipitation per year, on average.
 Little Rock experiences a prolonged spring wet season, with heavy rainfall a distinct possibility from March to May, and a secondary wet season peaking in November and December.
 On average, August is the driest month, and July through September is the driest period of the year.
 Little Rock averages more rain than the national average, but also averages more sunny days than the national average.

 Thunderstorms can occur any month of the year, but are especially frequent and severe in spring, when torrential rainfall, damaging thunderstorm winds, hail, and tornadoes are all significant threats; a secondary severe weather season peaks in November.
 Snow, sleet and freezing rain can occur during the winter season, when cold Canadian air at ground level is overrun by warm, moist air from the Gulf of Mexico.
 Unless otherwise indicated, all normal data presented below are based on data at Bill and Hillary Clinton National Airport the official Little Rock climatology station, from the 1981−2010 normals period.

 General climatology

+With an annual mean minimum temperature of 13.6 F, Little Rock is in USDA plant hardiness zone 8a, allowing the cultivation of some subtropical species such as Crape Myrtle and some cold hardy palms.